cinnData/MLearning/Examples/[MLE-01] Example - Modeling the strength of concrete.md

 In [11]: y_pred = reg.predict(X)
 ```

+If you are using Pandas, as in this example, you can add the vector of predicted values as an extra column of the data frame from which you have extracted the target vector and the feature matrix.
+To evaluate the predictive performance of the model, `y_pred` can be compared to the vector `y` of actual values.
+The difference `y - y_pred` contains the prediction errors.

-The vector `y_pred` of predicted values can be compared to the vector `y` of actual values, to evaluate the predictive performance of the model.
-But it can also be applied to new data, which is what we want the model for in real applications.
+`.predict()` can also be applied to new data, which is what we want the model for in real applications.
 Let us do it in a fictional new sample, which we create by setting the feature values obtained by rounding the mean values calculated in `Out [5]`.

 ```
 In [14]: X_new = df.describe().iloc[1:2, :-1].round()